FctsFxns/schultzen-web/_pages/page-shop.md

 #### Packaging and transport / Embalaje y transporte

 This product is wrapped up in recyclable paper and has a personalized message inside.
 Shipping costs are added to the price of the product. (detailed costs below).
-It is sent as a certified letter through national postal service or small local “fair trade” transport cooperatives.
+It is sent as **certified letter** through national postal service or small local fair trade transport cooperatives.
 Shipments are made from Barcelona, Spain towards the whole world.

 **Shipping costs**